-Ms. Littlefield has been a director of the Company since July 2000.
+Ms. Littlefield has been a director of Scotts since July 2000.
 Ms. Littlefield is the Chair of the Hagedorn Partnership.
 She also serves on the boards for the Hagedorn Family Foundation, Inc., a charitable organization, and the Pennington School.
-She is the sister of James Hagedorn, a director and executive officer of the Company.
+She is the sister of James Hagedorn, a director and executive officer of Scotts.

-Committee Memberships: Innovation & Technology; Finance Patrick J. Norton, age 54, Director of Scotts since 1998
+Committee Memberships: Innovation & Technology; Finance

+Patrick J. Norton, age 54, Director of Scotts since 1998